ssbanerje/ssbanerje.github.io/content/publications/apsys2020/index.md

   url = "https://github.com/keitokuch/MLLB"
 +++

-The OS load balancing algorithm governs the performance gains provided by a multi-core computer system.
-The Linux scheduler tracks process loads by average CPU utilization to balance workload between processor cores.
-This approach maximizes the utilization of processing time but overlooks the contention for lower-level hardware resources.
-In servers running compute-intensive work-loads, an imbalanced need for limited computing resources hinders execution performance.
-This paper solves the above problem using a machine learning (ML)-based resource-aware load balancer in Linux’s Completely Fair Scheduler (CFS).
-We describe (1) a low-overhead methods to collect training data; (2) an ML-model based on a multi-layer perceptron (MLP) model to imitate the CFS load balancer based on the collected training data; and (3) an in-kernel implementation of inference on the model.
-Our experiments demonstrate that the proposed model has an accuracy of 99.9% in making migration decisions and only increases the latency of the load balance procedure by 13% (14.5μs to 16.4μs)
+The OS load balancing algorithm governs the performance gains provided by a multiprocessor computer system.
+The Linux's Completely Fair Scheduler (CFS) scheduler tracks process loads by average CPU utilization to balance workload between processor cores.
+That approach maximizes the utilization of processing time but overlooks the contention for lower-level hardware resources.
+In servers running compute-intensive workloads, an imbalanced need for limited computing resources hinders execution performance.
+This paper solves the above problem using a machine learning (ML)-based resource-aware load balancer.
+We describe (1) low-overhead methods for collecting training data; (2) an ML model based on a multi-layer perceptron model that imitates the CFS load balancer based on the collected training data; and (3) an in-kernel implementation of inference on the model.
+Our experiments demonstrate that the proposed model has an accuracy of 99% in making migration decisions and while only increasing the latency by 1.9 μs.